 Wives, however, are not ontologically inferior to their husbands.
 That is, women are not lesser creatures than men.
 So it is unhealthy for wives to emulate the same degree of dependence and submission towards their husbands that Jesus had towards the Father and Spirit while he was on earth.

-There is no clear evidence in the Scriptures that Jesus remained ontologically subordinate to the Father and Holy Spirit once his redemptive mission was successfully completed.
-Rather, after his resurrection, Jesus was glorified and returned to his place of honour (Heb.
+There is no clear evidence in the scriptures that Jesus remained ontologically subordinate to the Father and Holy Spirit once his redemptive mission was successfully completed.
+Rather, after his resurrection, Jesus was glorified and returned to his place of honour at the right hand of the Father (Heb.
 2.9b; Phil.
 2:9-11).

 We need to be cautious that we do not regard Jesus the Messiah as either ontologically or eternally subordinate to the Father and to the Holy Spirit, especially as he is to be honoured equally with the Father (John 5:23).